pflanze/website/data/climate.en-umwelt.md

 My core interests and competencies are:

-* Development of systems for data processing and management, as well as web sites and web- and GUI applications in the programming language [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)).
+* Development of systems for data processing and management, as well as websites and web- and GUI applications in the programming language [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)).
   Rust is a systems development language with advantages for performance, stability, and breadth of applicability.

-* Development of systems for data processing or management as well as web sites in the programming language [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).
+* Development of systems for data processing or management as well as websites in the programming language [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).

 * Development and application of algorithms in either technology.